 In most conditions in Australia, we strongly recommend poly/monocrystalline panels; the only exceptions being far North Queensland and the Northern Territory where amorphous thin film may have some performance advantages during the hottest times of the year and given the amount of solar radiation in those areas (a separate issue to heat.).

 Thin film is still relatively new technology whereas mono and poly panels have been around for decades.
 Some monocrystalline panel installations in the 1970’s are still cranking out power today.
 Monocrystalline has even withstood the rigours of space travel!
 Amorphous thin film is yet to prove itself in harsh conditions over a long period of time.
 If the life of a solar panel is important to you, then this is a factor to consider.

 Flate plate vs. tempered glass

-In many grid connect packages where thin film is utilized, the panels are covered with plate glass – this is incredibly inferior to tempered glass, both from a safety and durability aspect.
-The type of glass used in a panel is so important – it just doesn’t pay to cut costs by cutting corners on material quality.
+In many grid connect packages where thin film is utilized, the panels have a cover of plate glass.
+This is incredibly inferior to tempered glass, both from a safety and durability aspect.
+The type of glass used in a panel is so important.
+It just doesn’t pay to cut costs by cutting corners on material quality.
 We’ve published a full article just on this topic – plate vs tempered glass.

 Exaggerated claims of shading tolerance